 |Sint Maarten||34.5%||North America|

 |Saint Lucia||33.3%||North America|

-Among countries with corporate income taxes, Turkmenistan and Uzbekistan have the lowest top marginal rate at 8 percent (Table 2).
+Among countries with corporate income taxes, Turkmenistan and Uzbekistan have the lowest top marginal rate at 8 percent and 7.5 percent respectively (Table 2).
 Nine countries have top rates of 10 percent, most of them small nations in Europe (Bosnia and Herzegovina, Macedonia, Gibraltar, Andorra, Bulgaria).
 The only major industrialized nation among the bottom 20 countries is Ireland, which is known for its low 12.5 percent rate.

 |Bosnia And Herzegovina||10.0%||Europe|

-Of the 173 countries surveyed, there are currently 10 countries without a corporate income tax (table 3).
+Of the 188 countries surveyed, there are currently 14 without a corporate income tax (Table 3).
 Most countries without corporate income taxes are small, island nations.
-Four of the ten countries are islands known for having no corporate income tax: the Bahamas, the Cayman Islands, the British Virgin Islands, and Bermuda.
+Four of the countries are islands known for having no corporate income tax: the Bahamas, the Cayman Islands, the British Virgin Islands, and Bermuda.
 Bahrain has no general corporate income tax, but has a targeted corporate income tax on oil companies.

 |Cayman Islands||North America|

 |Turks And Caicos Islands||North America|